esm7/obsidian-rtl/README.md

 This is the direction to use for files on which you have not set an explicit text direction.

 Note that Obsidian 0.13.10 introduced basic RTL support.
-For the new editor this plugin uses the same basic mechanism as that new support, but it adds a few tweaks and overrides the setting by file.
+For strict RTL mode this plugin uses the same basic mechanism as that new support, but it adds a few tweaks and overrides the setting by file.

 To make the user experience consistent, the plugin synchronizes the RTL setting from Obsidian's Editor pane to be the same as the "default text direction" setting.